Budget 2021

 • The Anderson Farm Museum Heritage Society is very concerned about the proposed Draft Budget cut of $168, 038 from the 4 museums in the Greater City of Sudbury.
 We have been made aware that the Curator's position may be cut.
 We have submitted documents to Council for your review and would insist on the Curator's job and the funding to all 4 museums stay in the Budget and not be cut.
 Does the CGS value and want to preserve and protect; expand and develop the History of CGS, housed in the Anderson Farm Museum, Copper Cliff, Flour Mill & Rayside-Balfour Museums-as vital heritage sites now & for future generations?
 If you do, you must value the Role of the Curator, hired to be responsible for preserving & protecting; expanding and developing our local History.
 Leslee Salo, VP Anderson Farm Museum Heritage Society.

-Leslee Salo asked about 3 years ago
+Leslee Salo asked almost 4 years ago

 The budget is a draft document.
 No decisions have been made at this point.
 The option arose from museums not operating in 2020 due to COVID-19.
 We anticipate they will not operate again in 2021.
 This option is not a reflection of the value of the position or of the individual in that position.